Tank (band): History

 Their 1982 debut album, Filth Hounds of Hades, was positively received by both punk and metal fans as well as most critics, regarded now as one of the best albums of the NWOBHM movement.
 AllMusic critic, Eduardo Rivadavia; described it as "Tank's best album ever, and qualifying it as an essential item in the record collection of any serious '80s metal fan."

 As was the case with many other bands of the era, Tank was never able to build on the promise shown by their first album.
-The band continued on for years through lineup changes and waning commercial fortunes before finally disbanding in 1989.
+The band continued on for years through line-up changes and waning commercial fortunes before finally disbanding in 1989.
 Ward resurrected the band in 1997 playing tour dates around Europe and Japan for a couple of years.
+Five of their songs appeared on a Japanese compilation called Metal Crusade '99.

-A new album, Still At War, emerged in 2002.
-In August 2006, Ward reported that he was putting the finishing touches on the demos for the next Tank album, Sturmpanzer.
+The album Still At War emerged in 2002.
+In August 2006, Ward said that he was working on the next Tank album, Sturmpanzer.

-On 20 December 2008, a new lineup was announced.
+On 20 December 2008, a new line-up was announced.
 Guitarists Mick Tucker and Cliff Evans were joined by original drummer Mark Brabbs and former Bruce Dickinson bassist Chris Dale.
 Algy Ward was replaced by former Rainbow singer Doogie White.
-For 2010, the band replaced Brabbs with Voodoo Six drummer, Dave Cavill and released the new Tank album War Machine, with this lineup in released in October 2010.
+For 2010, the band replaced Brabbs with Voodoo Six drummer, Dave Cavill and released the new Tank album War Machine, with this line-up in released in October 2010.
 For 2011, the band replaced Cavill with heavy metal drummer, Mark Cross.

 In February 2012, the band announced their first live DVD recorded the previous summer in Poland with additional footage to be recorded in March 2012.
 The band also released details of the return of former drummer, Steve Hopgood, along with details of the forthcoming album, War Nation.
 The album was released on 4 June on Metal Mind Productions, produced by Phil Kinman at his west London studios.

-In 2013, it emerged that Algy Ward has resurrected his own version of the band, with all tracks on a new album called Breath of the Pit being "written, played and shouted" by Ward himself.
+In 2013, it emerged that Algy Ward had resurrected his own version of the band, with all tracks on a new album called Breath of the Pit being "written, played and shouted" by Ward himself.
 According to Algy Ward, Sturmpanzer was to be released sometime in 2015.
 Tank led by Tucker/Evans was scheduled to release their third album that year as well.
 The album, called Valley of Tears, was scheduled to be released on 9 June, but was pushed back to 18 September.

 In January 2016, Ward stated that Sturmpanzer was finished and would be finally released in early 2016.
 However, it was later delayed, and finally released in November 2018.

-In June 2019, the Tucker-Evans Tank embarked on their debut Australian tour (the first visit of Tank in general to the country), co-headlining with Girlschool and Raven, after Venom Inc. had to pull out due to health reasons.
+In June 2019, the Tucker-Evans Tank embarked on their debut Australian tour (the first visit of Tank in general to the country), co-headlining with Girlschool and Raven, after Venom Inc. had to pull out for health reasons.

+Algy Ward died on 17 May 2023.